 Before long, I enter Amish country and see a sign advertising a community get-together, with free hayrides and chicken dinner, scheduled for tomorrow.
 I’ll miss it by a day-damn!

 I then pass by a property with a young man working outside and wave at him.
 It’s not until I reach his driveway that I spy the most adorable shepherd mix running my way.

 I loovveeee Chase.
 I cannot overstate that.
-He is easily one of the most beautiful dogs I’ve ever seen, and so well behaved.
+He is easily one of the most beautiful dogs I have ever seen, and so well behaved.
 He just sits there calmly, off leash, as I love up on him.
 The only behavioral quirk he shows is a tendency to jump up and hug your leg, which is adorable in itself.

 When I can finally bear to pull myself away from Chase’s warm, fuzzy, puppy embrace, the Amish man says, “Do you want him?”